-Guest Information:
+Guest Information

-A guest is any individual invited by an Owner to use amenities (with the approval of the Association), including renters.
+A guest is any individual invited by an Owner or qualified renter to use amenities (with the approval of the Association).
 Members may invite up to four guests per day per property.
 Guests must be accompanied by a GDRA Property Owner or Resident.

-Non-member guest fees are \$8 per visit per guest of any age.
+Non-member guest fees are \$10 per visit per guest of any age.